 More isn’t always better.
 And that is abundantly clear when it comes to laundry detergent.
-Year after year, consumers spend more money than they need to on laundry detergents in the pursuit of cleaner and fresher clothes.
+Year after year, consumers spend more money than they need to on laundry detergents in the pursuit of cleaner, fresh-smelling clothes.
 Yet, more soap doesn’t mean cleaner clothes, and it could be doing damage to your washing machine.

-How Much Detergent Should You Use?
+How Much Laundry Detergent Should You Use?

 If your washing machine is fairly new and purchased in the last several years, chances are you have a high-efficiency unit.
-These washers use considerably less water than older machines; thus, they require even less detergent per regular-sized load.
+Higher efficiency washers use considerably less water than older machines; thus, they require even less detergent per regular-sized load.
 If you own a high-efficiency (HE) washing machine, further reduce the detergent you use by one-third.

 What Happens When Too Much Detergent is Used?

 Using too much detergent in your washing machine can lead to many nuisances and the possibility of mechanical damage being done to the unit.
 Here are some common problems that result from using too much soap for your laundry:

 Unpleasant odors coming from the machine: Soap scum can promote the growth of mold and mildew inside your washing machine.
 Over time, the mold and mildew will begin to smell, causing foul odors coming from the machine and in your clothing.